OfficeDev/office-js-docs-pr/docs/excel/run-code-on-document-open.md

 > [!NOTE]
 > The `setStartupBehavior` method is asynchronous.

-## Configure your add-in not to delay start
+## Configure your add-in for no load behavior on document open

 The following code configures your add-in not to start when the document is opened.
 Instead it will start when the user engages it in some way (such as choosing a ribbon button, or opening the task pane.)